Ash-r98/Inscryption-Pygame-2P/README.md

 Still a work in progress, many sigils have not been implemented yet and there is currently no deck customisation system, these will hopefully be added in the future if i bother

-# Bugs
+# Desperation

-Please dont judge my code i swear I can do better now
+Please dont judge my code i swear I can do better now.